abdulazizasiri/cmsi486/README.md

 The purpose of this database project is to display how we store user-added information about the user and the videos they upload.

+To implement this database, we intend to use MongoDB for querying skate clips and user information, creating schemas specific to our needs, updating data, and deleting data.

+### Data Dictionary

+#### User Collection

+  - User ID
+      - A unique ID to reference a user.
+This will be stored as an integer.
+  - Username
+      - The username of the user.
+This will be stored as a string.
+  - Name
+      - The name of the user.
+This will be stored as a string.
+  - Email
+      - The user’s email address.
+This will be stored as a string.
+  - Password
+      - The user’s password.
+This will be stored as a string.
+  - Bio
+      - The user’s bio that includes information such as current sponsors, achievements, accolades or anything the user would like to share.
+This will be stored as a string.
+  - Social Media Links
+      - A list of the user’s social media accounts.
+This will be stored as a string.

+#### Video Clip Collection

+  - Clip ID
+      - A unique ID that references a clip.
+This will be stored as an integer
+  - Clip
+      - The video clip file.
+  - Title
+      - The title of the video clip.
+This will be stored as a string.
+  - Description
+      - A description of the video clip.
+This will be stored as a string.
+  - Uploader
+      - The user that uploaded the clip.
+This will be stored as a string.
+  - Upvotes
+      - The number of upvotes that the clip has received.
+This will be stored as an integer.

 ### Demonstration

 1) Creating an Account- Storing Information